LaptopKing/school_practice2/Sorting Algorithms Practice/Readme.md

 ## Important

-This project was made with my Project Automatization python script, that is one of my reposytories
+This project was made with my Project Automatization python script, that is one of my repositories